yjmark/yjmark.github.io/index.md

-## Application of Geospatial Information in Military Field, September-December 2024
+## Application of Geospatial Information in the Military Field

+The application of Geospatial Information in the military field is as important as the intelligence field.
+Here are three examples of how geospatial information is applied in the military field utilizing JavaScript with public data in the U.S. military.

 ---

-### Project 1.
-Major U.S. Military Facilities: Storymap Project by JavaScript
+### The Storymap of Major U.S. Military Facilities

 September 25, 2024